stynoo/linkerpy/README.md

 # linkerpy
-Some python scripts to make us of Linksprite's Linker Kit modules for Raspberry Pi
+Some python scripts to make use of Linksprite's Linker Kit modules for Raspberry Pi
 * **twoleds.py** - init and use two LEDs
 * **ledbar.py** - fun with the LED bar